 - Natural language processing (NLP): AI tools with NLP are used to understand and interpret human language at scale.
 HR may leverage NLP through sentiment analysis tools to gauge employee engagement from surveys.

-The HR concerns
+The HR Concerns

 - Data privacy: HR teams manage highly sensitive information and the stakes are high for protecting employee data.
 A 2024 study by Traliant surveyed 500 folks in HR roles and found that 63% of HR professionals listed data privacy and security as their top concern regarding AI, followed by compliance with data protection laws and regulations (52%).